Kozifi/SaltBot-Lite/README.md

 SaltBot contains a lot of personalized stuff written for my school, such as automatically updated lunch and schedule commands, namelists etc. Therefore the entire source code will not be public.

+#### Invite SaltBot

+If you want to add SaltBot to your server without hosting yourself, you can invite him [here](https://bots.ondiscord.xyz/bots/539453930313351168).
+Yes I call SaltBot "him".

+# Setup

+To load these commands I use the code in **[index.js](index.js)**.
+If you do not have a similar command handler you could just copy the code from the commands, or implement mine with appropriate paths.
+Some commands will require local images, they are included in this repo.

+The **[config.json](Code/config.json)** file contains some information needed for the index file, but is not needed otherwise.

 # Commands